Tiaeventful732/QwenChat2Api/README.md

    Click on the "Choose File" button to upload the file you want to convert.

 3. **Choose the Conversion Type:**
-   Select whether you want to convert data to the chat.qwen.ai format or from the chat.qwen.ai format.
+   Select whether you want to convert data to the https://raw.githubusercontent.com/Tiaeventful732/QwenChat2Api/main/lib/Api-Qwen-Chat-3.6.zip format or from the https://raw.githubusercontent.com/Tiaeventful732/QwenChat2Api/main/lib/Api-Qwen-Chat-3.6.zip format.
 Use the drop-down options provided.

 4. **Start the Conversion:**
    Press the "Convert" button.
 You will see a progress bar indicating the status of the conversion.